linqingwudiv1/request-progress-ex/README.md

 # request-progress-ex

- some context parameters and support ts
+addition some context parameters and support ts

 Tracks the download progress of a request made with [request](https://github.com/mikeal/request), giving insight of various metrics including progress percentage, download speed and time remaining.